FEF 21 Collage

 IYMS work on a global stage as partners with the United Nations UN, UNICEF and UNESCO so we are delighted to be a part of this collaboration.
 Many of their previous films look at the global issues facing future generations.
 Their current webisode series is available for viewing at https://sanatione.iyms.org

-This project has been made possible with financial support from Wales Arts International FAN BFI a Wicked Wales Film funds.
+This project has been made possible with financial support from Wales Arts International a Wicked Wales Film funds.

 Darllen rhagor